etbcf/pesquisa/README.md

 # Pesquisa

+## This project was inspired from the [wvim](https://ctoomey.com/writing/which-plus-vim-wvim/ "Visit Chris Toomey website")

+Since I use Bash as my shell, I've decided to port it to that shell.
+It's not fully done yet, but will be soon.

+### Description

 Pesquisa is a shellscript that localizes bash functions, bash aliases, and git-aliases.
 It looks inside .bashrc, .gitconfig and a directory called Shellscripts that must be created.